ofiwg/libfabric/man/fi_msg.3.md

 of the CQ entry, if available.

-The handling of buffered receives follows all message ordering restrictions assigned to and endpoint.
+The handling of buffered receives follows all message ordering restrictions assigned to an endpoint.
 For example, completions may indicate the order in which received messages arrived at the receiver based on the endpoint attributes.